visclos/react-training-todolist/README.md

 To do that, the Modal should take a function as prop to close iteself when the "X" button or the "Annuler" button are clicked.
 The prop you need is already set.
-Use the useState you created to open the modal ;)
+Hint: Use the useState you created to open the modal ;)

 ### Implement logic in the parent and trigger it in the child